miklevin/MikeLev.in/_posts/2025-03-23-notebook-to-web-app.md

 What do you think—got a favorite to kick off with?
 Or maybe a wild idea I haven’t hit on yet?
 Let’s get it rolling!

+> Well, I think Grok laid out my next-step questions just perfectly.
+It's 10:30
+> PM on a Sunday, and I can go to sleep knowing I put in a remarkable weekend of
+> moving the system forward.
+And I can keep my circadian rhythm!

 ---

 ## The Gemini Take